nmeri17/suphle-docs/src/docs/v1/flows/index.md

 ## Activating flows

-Flows are not implemented as [middleware](/docs/v1/middleware), so we can short-circuit routing altogether, which middleware depends on.
+Flows are not implemented as [middleware](/docs/v1/middleware) so we can short-circuit routing altogether (during the subsequent request), which middleware depends on.
 Suphle determines whether requests should be evaluated for Flow eligibility using the `Suphle\Contracts\Config\Flows` config interface.
 Since no Flow definitions are present on module installation, this feature is turned off.
 To enable it, the `isEnabled` method of this [config's implementation](/docs/v1/container#Config-interfaces) is expected to return true.

 ```php